Follow us on social media

 “I was fortunate to take one of the very first forensic science classes offered in the state of Kansas during my junior year of high school.
 We studied everything from fingerprint analysis to DNA to use of fibers as evidence and autopsies.
 I loved the class,” she said..

 NSBA rewards youth members for their participation in NSBA programs and encourages them to become lifelong learners through the Smart Points program.
-Youth riders may apply by paying a one-time fee of $25 and completing the enrollment form.
+Youth riders may apply by paying a one-time fee of $25 and completing the enrollment form and registering their horse if not enrolled in the NSBA Incentive Fund.
 Enrollment can occur at any time throughout the year.

 Youth riders must have an NSBA membership, enroll in the Smart Points program and either ride an NSBA Stallion Incentive Fund (SIF) Licensed horse or register their horse into the Smart Points program in order to earn Smart Points money.
 The name on the Smart Points enrollment and NSBA membership must be exactly the same.